The District Attorney’s Office wants you to know the truth behind these common consumer myths.

 MYTH: Most of the money donated to a charity must go to the intended purpose.

 FACT: Charities are not obligated to spend a minimum percentage of what they raise on stated charitable purposes.
-It's your responsibility to check on charities' use of funds.
-Try these excellent Web sites: Give and Charity Navigator or call the DA for advice.
+It’s your responsibility to check on charities’ use of funds.
+Try these excellent websites: Give and Charity Navigator to help you learn more about various charities.